 Objective: In a show with only four characters, the cast has to be pitch-perfect.
 These characters are conflicted, complicated people, and students will miss the meaning of this play if they don't fully understand each character.
 In this lesson, students will explore the characters of The Glass Menagerie by taking on the role of casting director.
 They'll need to dig into who these characters are and what makes them tick in order to select the perfect cast.
 This is all about in-depth character analysis, so keep our handy Shmoop characters link at the ready.

-This activity will take two to three class periods with students completing some of the work at home.
+Length of Lesson: 2-3 class periods with students completing some of the work at home.

 - Copies of The Glass Menagerie

 - Computer with internet access